jherax/proxy-storage/README.md

 is not the default behavior when using the native `window.localStorage`, `window.sessionStorage` or `document.cookie` storages.

-It also provides a new [`memoryStorage`](#storage-or-default) mechanism that persists the data in memory (current browser tab), even if a forced refresh is done on the page.
+It also provides a new mechanism -- [`memoryStorage`](#storage-or-default), that persists the data in memory (for current browser-tab), even if a forced refresh is done on the page.
 It is a mimic of `sessionStorage` and it could be used as fallback when the other storage mechanisms are not available, for example, some browsers navigating in private mode.
 Read more about [window.sessionStorage].

-Another advantage with **proxy-storage** is that you can register [interceptors](#interceptors) as callback functions on the [WebStorage](#webstorage) prototype methods: `setItem`, `getItem`, `removeItem`, and `clear`, giving you the ability to intercept and modify the values to read, write, or delete.
+Another advantage with **proxy-storage** is that you can register [interceptors](#interceptors) as functions for the prototype methods of [WebStorage](#webstorage) class: `setItem`, `getItem`, `removeItem`, and `clear`, giving you the ability to intercept and modify the values to read, write, or delete.

 ## Content